voucherifyio/voucherify-openapi/docs/guides/development/Fraud-Prevention-Mechanisms.md

 ## Fraud Prevention Mechanisms

 In Voucherify, your digital safety matters.
 While our promotion engine has built-in fraud prevention mechanisms, you can add your own protective layers or tap into external services.
 This guide provides straightforward steps to boost your security, making your Voucherify experience not only seamless but also secure.
-Let's dive into easy ways to keep your digital journey worry-free.
+Let us dive into easy ways to keep your digital journey worry-free.

 ### Built-in mechanisms